dapr/quickstarts/.github/pull_request_template.md

 Please make sure you've completed the relevant tasks for this PR, out of the following list:

-* [ ] The sample code compiles correctly
+* [ ] The quickstart code compiles correctly
-* [ ] You've tested new builds of the sample if you changed sample code
+* [ ] You've tested new builds of the quickstart if you changed quickstart code
-* [ ] You've updated the sample's README if necessary
+* [ ] You've updated the quickstart's README if necessary